x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/manage-user-access-to-add-ins.md

 5. Click **Save**.

-### Use Exchange PowerShell to specify whether an add-in is available, enabled, or disabled
+### Use Exchange Online PowerShell to specify whether an add-in is available, enabled, or disabled

 First, run the following command to find the display names and add-in IDs for all the add-ins for Outlook installed for your organization.